 Capacity in Otopeni can be extended to 132 places.

 Asylum seekers placed in public custody centres shall be detained, as far as possible, separately from other categories of foreigners.
-In practice, this not the case according to the directors of the Arad and Otopeni centres and JRS representative in Otopeni.
-The director of Arad stated that they try to take this into account, however, in reality it really depends on the availability of places and in practical terms the separation of asylum seekers from the other migrants would be only for a few days, as the asylum procedure in their case is swift and practically it would burdensome.
+In practice, this not the case according to the directors of the Arad and Otopeni centres.

 Persons who are convicted of crimes are also to be accommodated in separate rooms from other categories of foreigner nationals.
 Foreigner nationals considered ‘undesirable’ are accommodated separately from the others, according to the Directors of Otopeni and Arad.
 Those who are convicted of crimes are only accommodated separately in Otopeni.